fmassart/samples/sample-jdbc-connect/README.md

 sample-jdbc-connect
 =======

-A main class to test a connection a database (MySQL or SQLServer at this time)
+A main class to test a connection to a database (MySQL or SQLServer at this time)

 Command line example :